Useful information for incoming students

 A statement confirming that the applicant is a PUMS student also providing the expected graduation date.

-A certificate confirming the fulfillment of the residence registration requirements.
+A certificate confirming the fulfilment of the residence registration requirements.
 Students staying in a dormitory need to deliver a photocopy of their Dormitory ID Card, KARTA MIESZKAŃCA.
 Students who do not reside in a dormitory should obtain the residential registration certificate, DOWÓD ZAMELDOWANIA, from the Poznan City Hall located on ul.
 Libelta 16/20.

 No payment/ stamp is necessary.